 Instructions for washing each of our items can be found on our product care page.

-Currently, we ship to Canada, United States and the United Kingdom.
+Currently, we ship to Canada and the United States

 After you order, you will receive an email confirmation along with a link to check the status of your order.
 When your order ships, you will receive a shipping notification email containing a tracking number.
 If you do not receive these after ordering, you can email us at email@example.com or call us at 1-866-2-TAKASA (1-866-282-5272) and we will assist you with your order tracking.